TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 The Pros Often Outweigh the Cons

-The experience of going abroad is often the most transformational period of your life for those fortunate to have such an opportunity.
-Expat living can offer lessons and values that a person will internalize into the rest of their life.
+For those fortunate enough to have such an opportunity, the experience of going abroad is often the most transformational period of their lives.
+Expat living can offer lessons and values that a person will internalize for the rest of their life.
 There comes a point, however, when you eventually ask yourself (or perhaps should ask), what am I doing to secure my future career aspirations?

-Often, the answer to this question is difficult to swallow—heading home seems to be the solution.
-However, there are ways to circumvent packing up and ending your excursion, while still gaining crucial skills for a future career.
-One of these solutions is going on to obtain a Master’s degree in your foreign-host country.
+The answer to this question is often difficult to swallow — heading home seems one possible solution.
+However, there are ways to circumvent packing up and ending your excursion while gaining crucial skills for a future career.
+One of these solutions is obtaining a Master’s degree in your foreign host country.

-Having an MA can boost your potential earning power significantly.
-In addition, as more people have Bachelor degrees, a Master’s will further separate you from other candidates.
-However, what about doing an MA program from a foreign institution?
-These four issues should be considered before taking this route: Credentials, Language, Finances, and Worthiness.
+Having an M.A. can boost your potential earning power significantly.
+In addition, as more people have Bachelor's degrees, a Master’s will further separate you from other candidates.
+However, what about doing an M.A. program from a foreign institution?
+Before taking this route, these four issues should be considered: Credentials, Language, Finances, and Worthiness.

 1) Credentials

-The most important piece of information to obtain is whether the foreign institution is recognized in your home country.
-Potentially, you could end up wasting money and, more importantly, time on a degree that does not have any value back home.
+The most important information to obtain is whether the foreign institution is recognized in your home country.
+Otherwise, you could waste money and, more importantly, time on a degree that does not have any value back home.

-With an increase in the global exchange of scholars, people coming from foreign universities are becoming ever more common around the world.
-Because of this, even if your potential university is not “recognized” there are services that can give you equivalency credentials.
-Note that these credentialing services can be quite expensive—a few hundred dollars for the initial check and then extra fees for sending it out to potential employers.
+With an increase in the global exchange of scholars, people coming from foreign universities are becoming ever more common worldwide.
+Because of this, even if your potential university is not “recognized,” there are services that can give you equivalency credentials.
+Note that these credentialing services can be expensive—a few hundred dollars for the initial check and then extra fees for sending it to potential employers.

-Perhaps, one of the best ways to ensure that your potential degree will translate back home is to check its ranking on various higher education ranking systems.
-Despite some criticism, these rankings can be quite useful when evaluating an institution's perceived reputation abroad.
-You should try, if possible, to go to one of the top ranked universities in your host country.
-This will help if you intend to stay in that country, and will be even more beneficial once you decide to leave, as it should be more recognizable.
+One of the best ways to ensure that your potential degree will translate back home is to check its ranking on various higher education ranking systems.
+Despite criticism, these rankings can be helpful when evaluating an institution's perceived reputation abroad.
+You should try, if possible, to go to one of the top-ranked universities in your host country.
+This will help if you intend to stay in that country and will be even more beneficial once you decide to leave, as it should be more recognizable.

-For even more assurance, check to see if the program, school, or department is a part of any associations connected back with universities in your home country.
-Likewise, see if the potential institution offers any study abroad or dual-degree programs within your country of origin.
+For even more assurance, check to see if the program, school, or department is affiliated with universities in your home country.
+Likewise, see if the potential institution offers study abroad or dual-degree programs within your country of origin.
 This is certainly a sign of its relevance back home.

-Multinational corporations, with offices and employees across the globe, will value someone with a degree from abroad.
-However, even with proper credentials, some smaller organizations and companies might be leery of your degree because of unfamiliarity with this practice.
-There will be some degree of spin required of you in marketing yourself, and this is why you need to do your due diligence when selecting a program.
+Multinational corporations with offices and employees across the globe will value someone with a degree from abroad.
+However, even with proper credentials, some smaller organizations and companies might be cautious of your degree because of unfamiliarity with this practice.
+There will be some degree of spin and branding required of you in marketing yourself, and this is why you need to do your due diligence when selecting a program.

 Key points to look for in programs that will help translate your experience back home: